BreitiDE/node-red-speedport/README.md

 ### node-red-speedport

-T-Online Speedport Status using node-red-dashboard
+T-Online Speedport status flow for Node-Red using node-red-dashboard to visualize current status